Industrial Reverse Osmosis Cost per Gallon: What UK Businesses Need to Know

 Maintenance Costs (Membrane Replacement, Filter Changes)

 Like any bit of kit, RO systems don’t look after themselves.
 Membranes usually need swapping every 2–5 years, depending on how kind you are to them.
 You’re looking at £500–£2,000 a year for replacements and filter changes.
-A pharmaceutical plant in Cambridge cut their annual membrane spend by 30% just by tightening their maintenance routine — a win for both water quality and budgets.
+A pharmaceutical plant in Cambridge cut their annual membrane spend by 30% just by tightening their maintenance routine which is obviously a win for both water quality and budgets.

 Waste Disposal Costs (Concentrate Management)

 RO systems split water into clean permeate and waste concentrate.
-That waste stream doesn’t just disappear — you’ll need to deal with it.
+That waste stream doesn’t just disappear, you will need to deal with it.

 Costs can include: